 Why ask this survey question?

-This is a great church survey question that literally creates a list of church members’ needs and volunteers’ skills and abilities that you can use to meet them.
+This church survey question creates a list of church members’ needs, allowing you to determine which volunteers’ skills and abilities can best meet them.

 Why ask this survey question?